alexsemenyaka/filter_url/README.md

 ### Integration with Python's `logging` Module

 This is the most powerful feature for real-world applications.
-The `UrlFilteringFilter` automatically censors URLs in your logs.
+The `URLFilter` automatically censors URLs in your logs.
 The filter works in two ways:
 1. **(Preferred)** It looks for a `url` key in the `extra` dictionary of your logging call.
 2. **(Fallback)** If `fallback=True` (the default), it searches for URLs in the positional arguments of the log message.